 Per Section 74.1 of the School Act, a board must have a protocol in place to allow student movement among schools.
-Per school district policy, the deadline for application for student transfer is in the spring, prior to the new school year, yet the
+Per school district policy, the deadline for application for student transfer is in the spring, prior to the new school year, yet the board reserves the right to make a final decision after space and facility availability are known in the month of September.
+Upon receipt from the district, student-athletes who are forced to move schools as per this district policy will be eligible at their receiving school.

-933.0 STUDENT- ATHLETE HAS TRANSFERRED SCHOOLS FOR A BONA FIDE ACADEMIC REASON
+931.0 STUDENT- ATHLETE HAS TRANSFERRED SCHOOLS FOR A BONA FIDE ACADEMIC REASON

-"Bona fide academic reason" is defined as a minimum of three (3) courses in a 'related program of study' not available to the student-athlete at their previous school.
-Courses that are directly related to Sport or Human Performance, where credits are being issued for the execution of sport training activities, either in a multi-sport, or sport-specific application will not be eligible for consideration when evaluating the merits for an Eligibility Application on the grounds of bona fide academic transfer;
+"Bona fide academic reason" is defined as a minimum of twelve (12) credits (generally equates to three (3) full time courses) In a related program of study in which the student is registered in the current academic year.
+The program of study is not available to the student-athlete at their previous school.
+Courses that are directly related to sport or Human Performance, where credits are being issued for the execution of sport training activities, either in a multi-sport, or sport-specific application will not be eligible for consideration when evaluating the merits for an Eligibility Application, on the grounds of bona fide academic transfer.